 With more than 7,600 square miles in 13 counties, there is a lot of ground - and history - to cover in Chickasaw Country!
 One way to explore the vast history is to visit the different statues around the area!

 “The Chickasaw Warrior” at the Chickasaw Cultural Center in Sulphur is a must see!
 The Warrior represents the Chickasaw’s people’s “unconquered and unconquerable” spirit.
 It was made by the late Kelley Haney, a past Oklahoma Legislator and the former Principle Chief of the Seminole Nation.

-Another neat statue to see at the Chickasaw Cultural Center is “The Owwatta” which means “They’re hunting” in the Chickasaw language.
+Also at the Chickasaw Cultural Center is “The Owwatta” which means “They’re hunting” in the Chickasaw language.
 It shows two Chickasaw hunters in the prehistoric era of Mississippian Culture Period.

-If you are in the Ardmore area, “The Chickasaw Man” is a fun statue to view at the Greater Southwest Historical Museum.
+In the Ardmore area, “The Chickasaw Man” is a fun statue to view at the Greater Southwest Historical Museum.
 This statue was a gift from Jerome Westheimer Sr. and designed by Doug Hyde.
 “The Chickasaw Man” is a more modern representation of the Chickasaw people after moving to Indian Territory.

 Also check out Tucker Tower.
 Overlooking the beautiful Lake Murray in Lake Murray State Park, Tucker Tower is well worth a visit to experience the sights in and around the tower, as well as the history the location has to offer.

 If you’re looking to celebrate the rich culture of the Chisholm Trail, then stop by the Chisholm Trail Heritage Center in Duncan to see the “On the Chisholm Trail” statue.
 This statue tells the story of cowboys driving cattle on the Chisholm Trail.